shauninman/MinUI/README.md

 - Super smooth gameplay actually in sync with your screen's refresh rate! (no more stutters!)
 - Much higher audio quality, due to much more advanced resampling engine (with quality selection)
 - Much lower latency (average 20ms, 1 frame of 60fps)
 - Ambient light mode (Yes leds can follow the actual game's content)
+- Game switcher menu (Onion OS style) contributed by [@frysee](https://github.com/frysee)
 - Lot of fixes on original like inputs sometimes not registering etc.
 - Screen color temperature controls, besides the standard brightness control.
 - Default Snes9x core instead of deprecated snes9x2005, also optimized version of PCSX Rearmed and optimized FBNeo included in extras